udacity/create-your-own-adventure/english/dig/uva/uva.md

 Do you:

-[Walk around the marshmallow structure?]
-[1]
+[Walk around the marshmallow structure?][marshstruct]

 [Return to the marshmallow room to eat more marshmallows?](../../eating-walls/eating-marshmallows.md)

-[1]:(../../explore-outside/investigate-marshmallow-structure/investigate-marshmallow-structure.md)
+[marshstruct]:(../../explore-outside/investigate-marshmallow-structure/investigate-marshmallow-structure.md)